 The Chinese government attaches great importance to the eco-environmental protection in BRI projects.
-With the continuous improvement of China's green finance system and the wide spread of the concept of sustainable investment worldwide, BRI investment and financing environment management has become the key in the green and high-quality development in BRI.
-The Chinese government has issued more than 30 policy documents focusing on areas such as foreign economic and trade cooperation, building green Silk Road, and green finance, with a series of management level requirements, guiding opinions and supporting policies on eco-environmental protection pertinent to China's "outward investment".
-These documents
+With the continuous improvement of China's green finance system and the wide spread of the concept of sustainable investment worldwide, BRI investment and financing

-&lt;sup>13 Ministry of Commerce of P.R.C., Report on Development of China's Outward Investment and Economic Cooperation, December 2020, http://images.mofcom.gov.cn/fec/202102/20210202162924888.pdf.
+13 Ministry of Commerce of P.R.C., Report on Development of China's Outward Investment and Economic Cooperation, December 2020, http://images.mofcom.gov.cn/fec/202102/20210202162924888.pdf.

-&lt;sup>14 Third-party market cooperation refers to the market cooperation between Chinese enterprises and multinational enterprises in developed countries in professional fields such as foreign direct investment, infrastructure construction, financial product supply, capacity utilization, foreign aid and etc. in the third-party market with high trade complementarity for the two sides.
+14 Third-party market cooperation refers to the market cooperation between Chinese enterprises and multinational enterprises in developed countries in professional fields such as foreign direct investment, infrastructure construction, financial product supply, capacity utilization, foreign aid and etc. in the third-party market with high trade complementarity for the two sides.

-&lt;sup>15 The 14 countries are France, South Korea, Canada, Portugal, Australia, Japan, Italy, the Netherlands, Belgium, Spain, Austria, Singapore, Switzerland and the United Kingdom, which are sorted by the author according to the official websites of the Ministry of Commerce and the Ministry of Foreign Affairs of China and relevant reports from the People's Daily.
+15 The 14 countries are France, South Korea, Canada, Portugal, Australia, Japan, Italy, the Netherlands, Belgium, Spain, Austria, Singapore, Switzerland and the United Kingdom, which are sorted by the author according to the official websites of the Ministry of Commerce and the Ministry of Foreign Affairs of China and relevant reports from the People's Daily.